guptaviha/libre.ink/README.md

 ### Bugs To Fix
- - [ ] Fix archive.org button for end-to-end save
- - [ ] Fix typewriter sounds on mobile
+ - [ ] Fix typewriter sounds on mobile - iphone works, need to check android
- - [ ] Fix the padding for mobile
- - [ ] Make the height fixed and only the textarea scrollable
+ - [ ] Make the height fixed and only the textarea scrollable - Karan
- - [ ] Textarea is coming under the top controls
+ - [ ] Textarea is coming under the top controls - Karan
- - [ ] Html title needs to be set so sharing looks good
+ - [ ] Find a way to show title when sharing
- - [ ] HTML title/preview
  - [ ] When sharing, the link on whatsapp sometimes isnt clickable (see phone chat on Notes)
  - [ ] Edit btn logic needs to display data from the url and not rely on local storage - b/c if link is shared and opened on a new devide, it wont be there in local storage
  - [x] Emoji support or error handling
+ - [ ] Markdown toolbar on mobile looks buggy

 distraction free